Elaguy/VolkJS/README.md

 1 - Positive integers = Block/wall with certain color or texture

 The engine will be able to load map files (.volkmap extensions).

-** As of now, the engine will not act as an API, but rather a raycasting tech demo.
-API support will be added in the future, so that real games can be built using VolkJS. **

 Current version: v0.0.0-prealpha